 Charitable Trusts: Various types of trusts can be established – such as a charitable remainder trust – that will benefit you and the church.
 A charitable trust can provide income for life.
 You can benefit from savings in capital gains, income, inheritance and estate taxes.
 Upon maturity, the balance in the trust benefits the church.

 Electronic Funds Transfer: (EFT) is both a convenient and reliable way to fulfill your financial commitment to the church.
 EFT is also the most cost-efficient method of giving to the church since it reduces administrative costs and helps maintain a predictable cash flow.
-To choose EFT, simply contact the church Financial Secretary, Lou Lescas, at 215-828-5528.
+To choose EFT, simply contact the church administrator, Lou Lescas, at 215-828-5528.

 What do I do next?